On Risk and Time Pressure: When to Think and When to Do: Introduction

 A large body of literature in economics studies problem solving as the choice between solution methods.
 Following \citet{weitzman1979optimal,Rothschild:74}, this literature focuses on an exogenous set of known methods chosen over an infinite horizon.\footnote{In \citet{Rothschild:74}'s language, a method is an arm.
-In \citet{weitzman1979optimal}'s language, a method is a box.} However, classical experimentation models with an infinite horizon and an exogenous set of methods do not capture the time-risk tradeoff the entrepreneur faces.
-Therefore, these models do not provide answers to the questions posed.
+In \citet{weitzman1979optimal}'s language, a method is a box.}

-In reality, deadlines matter. \citet{Kirtley2021} document, for example, the factors driving entrepreneurs to prepare a pivot.
+In reality, however, deadlines matter. \citet{Kirtley2021} document, for example, the factors driving entrepreneurs to prepare a pivot.
 They show that both time pressure and beliefs about the feasibility of the initial idea play a crucial role in an entrepreneur's decisions.
 Therefore, understanding entrepreneurial choices on pivots in light of time pressure and risk requires explicit modeling of both a deadline and the generation of new strategies.
+In particular, different from the canonical experimentation approach, our model captures the notion that the value of progress depends on the time left to make use of it.

 Our first contribution is that we characterize the agent's optimal policy in such a model.
 The characterization is nontrivial.
-The finite horizon precludes the use of index policies \`a la \citet{gittens1974dynamic}.
-Moreover, due to the shortening time window, the value of progress changes over time\textemdash independent of the agent's actions.
-Finally, the presence of a bandit arm with a time-varying value implies that the optimal myopic policy need not be dynamically optimal.
+Due to the shortening time window, the value of progress changes over time independent of the agent's actions.
+In such a model, the optimal myopic policy need not be dynamically optimal, and the index theorem of \citet{gittens1974dynamic} does not apply.

 If the agent is optimistic about her initial idea and the time window is large, then the optimal policy is as follows.
 The agent starts by doing.
 If doing remains unsuccessful, then the agent switches to thinking.
-However, if progress does not arrive in due time, then the agent switches back to doing and in the remainder of the time aims for a solution via the initial idea.
+However, if progress does not arrive in due time, then the agent switches back to doing and, in the remainder of the time, aims for a solution via the initial idea.

 The property that the agent returns to a previously discarded arm results from three model ingredients: the finite horizon, the fact that progress needs to be converted in a second step, and the positive cost of effort.
 When any of these ingredients are dropped, the optimal strategy becomes a classical one-time switching rule.
 If the arm that the agent started with is not successful in due time, then she switches to the other but never switches back.
 To develop an intuition for the incentives at play in the optimal policy, we separately study two benchmarks\textemdash no time pressure and zero cost of effort.